Skip to content

 Kooragang Expansion Projects

-Doubling capacity for Port Waratah Coal Services
+Doubling Capacity for Port Waratah Coal Services

 After receiving state government authorization in 1997 to expand the Kooragang terminal, Port Waratah Coal Services approved multiple projects to boost capacity at its facility in southeastern Australia, with the final stage delivering one of the globe’s principal metallurgical coal-handling operations.